StarTeknoloji/Net.STARTeknoloji.Space/index.md

 ![1666597976341](https://user-images.githubusercontent.com/93947784/197486488-c3f4e333-9947-4aea-b1f0-fa5a5c441a48.png)

 # *Some Applications To Be Used On Our Site For Our Goals
-- **` KaTeX, Tracing, js Standard Style, Unity Game CI, JupyterLab, JupyterLabGit, Run Matlab, Novu, Dagger, Reveal js.`
+- **` KaTeX, Tracing, js.
+Standard Style, Unity Game CI, JupyterLab, JupyterLabGit, Run Matlab, Novu, Dagger, Reveal js.`
 - **` Message box Comment`
 - **` Site Security`